spd-master-web/js-menu-animations/README.md

 # js-menu-animations

 Replicate, as much similarly as you can, the animation for the menu contained in this repository.

+The structure of the HTML and the style in the CSS should already be done, you need to arrange the JS file to use the animations from GSAP.

 You have two options of animation you can choose between, or both of them if you like!

 ## Animation 1